 Most of the time when you look at the zoom specifications on a camera, you will see optical and digital zoom numbers.
 The optical zoom is the actual zoom capability of the lens, and this is the number you want to focus on.
 Digital zoom is a digital enhancement of the video which reduces the field of view of your video.
 Look for a camera with at least a 12x optical zoom, with a camera having a 15x optical zoom being more ideal.
 Many of the newer cameras on the market will have a 20x optical zoom and will meet the needs of most self-filmers out there.

-If you recall earlier in this article I alluded to one of the benefits of a 4K camera is that it has nearly four times the number of pixels as a regular HD camera.
+I alluded to one of the benefits of a 4K camera is that it has nearly four times the number of pixels as a regular HD camera.
 If your final video product is going to be a standard HD (1080) video, you can use a 4K camera and achieve additional zoom when you need it while still maintaining sufficient video quality.

 We cannot stress enough, the big broadcast quality cameras you see on TV are not the camera for you.
 Look for something that is capable of fitting into your backpack and does not weigh an arm and a leg.
 By the time you carry all of the necessary equipment you will need to film yourself, you will be thankful that you decided to choose a smaller and lighter camera.
 With a shotgun mic mounted on my current camera (Canon XA20), I have no issue with transporting all of my equipment to and from the stand.
 Additionally, the smaller camera you have, the less likely you will be detected by an animal when hunting.